Business Intelligence

 Automated Dashboards and Reporting

-AI doesn’t stop at answering individual questions - it can create entire dashboards and automate recurring reports.
+AI doesn’t stop at answering individual questions - it can create dynamic dashboards and automated reports.
 For instance, data teams can set up KPI tracking boards that update automatically, ensuring executives and stakeholders always have the latest insights without constant manual effort.
 This automation not only saves time but also guarantees consistency and accuracy in reporting.

 By taking over repetitive tasks, AI frees up analysts to focus on deeper insights.
 Additionally, it transforms static reports into dynamic, interactive tools that improve decision-making.